Guidelines for advertising

 Ask these basic questions when choosing an ad provider for your app:

-- Does the ad provider adhere to the App certification requirements for the Windows Store?
+- Does the ad provider adhere to the Windows and Windows Phone Store Policies?

 - Does the ad provider offer ad quality that is commensurate with the quality of your app?